G

 Q: Why is WBS difficult to use directly in ERP transactions?

-A: Because live programme structures often include zoning, team flow, sequence, and loading logic, which are too dynamic and detailed for practical procurement and store transactions.
+A: Because live programme WBS structures often include zones, teams, sequence, and loading logic that are too dynamic and detailed for practical procurement and store transactions.

 FAQ